 Heart of the Hutch: Essential Worker edition

-Since early March of 2020, when Fred Hutch Cancer Research Center activated its mandatory remote work policy, followed a couple of weeks later by Governor Jay Inslee’s “Stay Home” proclamation, we have become familiar with the term “essential worker.”
+Since early March of 2020, when Fred Hutch activated its mandatory remote work policy, followed a couple of weeks later by Gov. Jay Inslee’s “Stay Home” proclamation, we have become familiar with the term “essential worker.”

 Fred Hutch’s list of essential workers includes more than 950 scientific and 450 administrative employees.
 Shelby Barnes, senior director of Communications, works on the Incident Command Team, and she is an essential worker.
 Barnes said assembling Fred Hutch’s list of essential workers was a distributed effort led by team leaders, operations directors and lab managers.